Canada ski holidays vs ski holidays in Europe: which one suits you?

-For us Brits, skiing in the Alps is a well-established routine.
-In fact, more than 6 million of us flock to Europe for our ski holiday every year.
+For us Brits, skiing in Europe is a well-established routine.
+In fact, on average more than 6 million of us flock to Europe for our ski holiday every year.
 But is it time to escape the crowds, ditch the routine and experience a whole new destination?

-Take the plunge to go long-haul for your ski holiday and you won’t be disappointed.
-Skiing in Canada could be your best bet when you compare how Canada stacks up against Europe and other long-haul ski destinations like America and New Zealand.
-With stunning scenery, the longest ski season and tons of other winter activities to try, here’s why Canada comes out tops….
+Take the plunge to go long-haul for your ski holiday and you won’t be disappointed as we reveal the best places to ski in Canada.
+Skiing in Canada is your best bet when you compare how Canada’s ski resorts stack up against Europe and other long-haul ski destinations like New Zealand.
+With stunning scenery, tons of other winter activities to try and the ski season in Canada being the longest, here’s why Canada comes out on top….

-Many Canadian ski resorts have excellent conditions for skiing and snowboarding thanks to a climate that produces perfect powder.
-This makes Canada the ultimate ski destination worldwide and we have no doubt regarding how impressed you will be once you visit for yourself.
+Many Canadian ski resorts have excellent conditions for skiing and snowboarding thanks to a climate that produces perfect powder and varied terrain.
+This makes Canada the ultimate ski destination worldwide and we have no doubt about how impressed you will be once you visit for yourself.

-Kendra Scurfield, the Media & Communications Manager at Banff Sunshine Village, knows full well that Canadian snow is one reason that Canada is such a great ski destination:
+Kendra Scurfield, the Media & Communications Manager at the popular resort of Banff Sunshine Village, knows full well that Canadian snow is one reason that Canada is such a great ski destination:

 “At Banff Sunshine Village, we recommend a Canadian ski holiday for many reasons.
 First, our snow!
 At Sunshine we don’t make snow - our mountain is covered with natural, light, dry, powder; perfect for learning and advancing on.